Answering Your Questions about Legal Ethics

 This question triggers an application of what is commonly referred to as the "witness/advocate" rule.
 The witness/advocate rule addresses the effect of a lawyer testifying in one of his clients cases.
 Rule 3.7 (a) directs a lawyer to decline a representation of a client where the lawyer would be a necessary witness, unless the testimony comes within three specific exceptions: where testimony would be related to uncontested issues, where testimony would be related to the lawyers provision of legal services and where disqualification of the particular lawyer would prove a hardship for the client.
 Rule 3.7(b) provides, in effect, an additional exception that may arise when the need to testify is not evident until after the representation has begun: The lawyer is permitted to continue the representation even should he learn, or it is obvious, that the lawyer would be called as a witness other than on behalf of his client in pending or contemplated litigation, unless it becomes apparent that the testimony is or may be prejudicial to the client.

 In addition to addressing a lawyer testifying in his own clients case, Rule 3.7 also addresses the propriety of member of a lawyers firm testifying in the matter.
 Under the former Code of Professional Responsibility, the witness/advocate rule was imputed to all members of an attorneys firm.
 Thus, if an attorney could not represent a client because of the attorneys need to testify, no other member of that firm could represent the client.
 In contrast, Rule 3.7 (c), which became effective January 1, 2000, eliminates the automatic imputing of this conflict to a whole firm.
-Rather, the new language clarifies that the fact of a firm members testifying would only prevent the representation if the situation were prohibited for other reasons, specifically, by either Rule 1.7 or Rule 1.9.
-Thus, the witness/advocate rule alone does not prohibit one attorney from testifying as a witness in the case of a firm member; such testimony would only prevent the representation where the lawyer has either a current conflict of interest or a conflict of interest arising out of representation of a former client.
+Thus, the witness/advocate rule alone does not prohibit one attorney from testifying as a witness in the case of a firm member; such testimony would only prevent the representation where the lawyer has either a current conflict of interest (Rule 1.7) or a conflict of interest arising out of representation of a former client (Rule 1.9).

 3. Disclosing Former Clients File